19 Of The Best Sandy Beaches In Croatia

-Croatia is seriously hot on the travel radar these days, and with very good reason indeed.
+Croatia is seriously hot on the travel radar, with excellent reason.
 Aside from popular Dubrovnik, the Adriatic coastline is teeming with fantastic beaches to enjoy, no matter who you’re traveling with, when you’re going, and what you’re going for.

 Now, do you prefer sand or pebbles?

-If you’re traveling with kids in Croatia, then there’s no denying that building a sandcastle or two is the ideal pastime, and for that you need sand; pebbles simply don’t do the job!
+If you’re traveling with kids in Croatia, then there’s no denying that building a sandcastle or two is the ideal pastime; for that, you need sand.
+Pebbles simply don’t do the job!

-If you’re looking for the fun sandy beaches in Croatia, perfect for a family day out, check out our selection of the best sandy beaches in Croatia below.
-There’s sure to be a beach to suit your needs, and put simply, all of them are blindingly beautiful too.
+If you’re looking for fun sand beaches in Croatia, perfect for a family day out, check out our selection of the best sandy beaches in Croatia below.
+There’s sure to be a beach to suit your needs; all of them are beautiful, too.

 Situated on the beautiful island of Rab, just off the north coast of the mainland, you will find Lopar Beach.
-This is a popular choice, especially during the peak summer months in July and August, when you will find crowds in abundance.
+This is a popular sand beach in Croatia, especially during the peak summer months in July and August, when you will find crowds in abundance.
 This shouldn’t put you off, as you will find your spot on the fine, white sand if you get there early enough.

 How do you get there?
-You need to get the ferry obviously, and the easiest way to do that is to head to Jablanac and take the ferry over to Misnjak; this route takes around 15 minutes, but you can also get ferry connections from Jablanac, Rijeka, or Baska.
+Obviously, it would be best if you got the ferry obviously, and the easiest way to do that is to head to Jablanac and take the ferry over to Misnjak.
+This route takes around 15 minutes, but you can also get ferry connections from Jablanac, Rijeka, or Baska.

 Why is this so great for kids?
-The beach is wide and set in an arc-shape, which means it is sheltered from winds and sea currents.
-The water is calm and shallow, ideal for splashing on the shore, and there aren’t a major amount of water-sports going on, so it’s much safer for the little ones.
+The beach is wide and set in an arc shape, which means it is sheltered from winds and sea currents.
+The water is calm and shallow, ideal for splashing on the shore, and there isn’t a significant amount of water sports going on, so it’s much safer for the little ones.

 Bačvice Beach, Split

-Hvar’s best sandy beach for families is Grebisce which is located on the north side of the Jelsa Harbour – it’s nothing flashy, but the kids who want to make sandcastles will love it.
-Just remember to pack the baby powder for when you’re ready to head home.
+Hvar’s best sandy beach for families is Grebisce, which is located on the north side of the Jelsa Harbour.
+It’s nothing flashy, but the kids who want to make sandcastles will love it.
+Remember to pack the baby powder for when you are ready to head home.

 Sakarun Beach, Dugi Otok

-If you’re looking for a beach that looks like paradise, then your search is over!
-Clear, calm water, without major crowds, all adds up to a perfect family choice.
+Where are the best sandy beaches in Croatia?
+Your search is over!
+Clear, calm water without major crowds all adds up to a perfect family choice.
 The smaller beaches and bays around Sakarun are fun to explore with the family.
-Put simply, this is one of the most famous beaches on Dugi Otok – and in the Zadar Region.
+Put simply; this is one of the most famous beaches on Dugi Otok and in the Zadar Region.

-Sakarun Beach is situated on the north-west coast of Dugi Otok and it’s easy to get there from Bozava via a shuttle, which runs every couple of hours there and back again.
-The beach is also surrounded by cafes, so you won’t struggle to find a cold drink to keep everyone hydrated in the hot summer heat.
+Sakarun Beach is situated on the northwest coast of Dugi Otok, and it’s easy to get there from Bozava via a shuttle, which runs every couple of hours there and back again.
+Cafes also surround the beach, so you won’t struggle to find a cold drink to keep everyone hydrated in the hot summer heat.